 Prenatal Screening – The Coalition for Access to Prenatal Screening

-NIPT represents a major advance in screening for fetal chromosomal aneuploidies through the analysis of millions of cfDNA fragments in the blood of a pregnant woman.
+NIPS represents a major advance in screening for fetal chromosomal aneuploidies through the analysis of millions of cfDNA fragments in the blood of a pregnant woman.
 Chromosomal aneuploidies are characterized by an abnormal number of chromosomes, which may cause genetic disorders in a newborn baby, including some birth defects.
 Prenatal screening for chromosomal aneuploidies using analysis of serum proteins has been the standard of care for decades.
 However, cfDNA-based NIPT is becoming the preferred method of prenatal screening for many healthcare providers and patients since its introduction to clinical practice in 2011.